dbrglc/progetto_previsione_temperature/README.md

 # Forecasting temperature with NN
-Deep Learning project for Mater Degree
+Deep Learning project for Master Degree